Notice of Pre-AIA or AIA Status

 The reference Kamada fails to teach the treatment of a cancer resistant to immunotherapy, and thus fails to teach an PD-1 inhibitor, CTLA-4 inhibitor, PD-L1 inhibitor as immune checkpoint inhibitor therapies, an anti-PD-1 blocking antibody, and where the cancer is triple negative breast cancer or non-small cell lung cancer.

-Clinical Trial NCT03334617 fails to teach the compound castalagin in the method of treatment, castalagin in a plant or a fruit extract, a pharmaceutical composition, or a formulation for the delivery of castalagin into the intestines.
+Finally, Du fails to teach the compound castalagin in the method of treatment, castalagin in a plant or a fruit extract, a pharmaceutical composition, or a formulation for the delivery of castalagin into the intestines, and the treatment of the KLN-205 with a PARP inhibitor.

 Resolving the level of ordinary skill in the pertinent art